Merian C. Cooper: Awards

 For his military service in Poland, Cooper was awarded the Silver Cross of the Order of Virtuti Militari (presented by Piłsudski), and Poland's Cross of Valour.

 In 1927, Cooper was one of 19 prominent Americans who were given the title of "Honorary Scouts" by the Boy Scouts of America for "... achievements in outdoor activity, exploration and worthwhile adventure ... of such an exceptional character as to capture the imagination of boys".
 The other honorees were Roy Chapman Andrews, Robert Bartlett, Frederick Russell Burnham, Richard E. Byrd, George Kruck Cherrie, James L. Clark, Lincoln Ellsworth, Louis Agassiz Fuertes, George Bird Grinnell, Charles Lindbergh, Donald Baxter MacMillan, Clifford H. Pope, George Palmer Putnam, Kermit Roosevelt, Carl Rungius, Stewart Edward White, and Orville Wright.

 In 1949, Mighty Joe Young won an Academy Award for Best Visual Effects, which was presented to Willis O'Brien, the man responsible for the film's special effects.

 Cooper was awarded an honorary Oscar for lifetime achievement in 1952.
 His film The Quiet Man was nominated for Best Picture that year, but lost to Cecil B. DeMille's The Greatest Show on Earth.
 Cooper has a star on the Hollywood Walk of Fame, though his first name is misspelled "Meriam".

 Personal life

 Cooper was the father of Polish translator and writer Maciej Słomczyński.
 He married film actress Dorothy Jordan on May 27, 1933.
 They kept their marriage a secret from Hollywood for a month before it was reported by journalists.
 He suffered a heart attack later that year.

+Death

 Cooper died of cancer on April 21, 1973, in San Diego.
 His ashes were scattered at sea with full military honors.
+He and King Kongs lead actor Robert Armstrong, died within sixteen hours of each other.